oracle-livelabs/adb/peoplesoft-zdm/4zdm-prereqs/zdm-prereqs.md

 ### Objectives

 In this lab, you will:

-* Download and install ZDM on PeopleSoft on-premise system
+* Download and install ZDM on PeopleSoft on-premises system
 * Creating API keys
 * Creating an OCI Bucket

 ### Prerequisites
 * My Oracle Support (MOS) credentials.
 Please make sure that you can successfully login to [Oracle Support](https://support.oracle.com).

-* OCI CLI to be installed on the on-premise PeopleSoft database system,refer to link [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) for installing and configuration
+* OCI CLI to be installed on the on-premises PeopleSoft database system,refer to link [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) for installing and configuration

-* Root user access on the on-premise PeopleSoft system
+* Root user access on the on-premises PeopleSoft system

-## Task 1: Download and install ZDM  on PeopleSoft on-premise system
+## Task 1: Download and install ZDM  on PeopleSoft on-premises system

-1. On the on-premise PeopleSoft  machine, download the ZDM binaries from [here](https://www.oracle.com/database/technologies/rac/zdm-downloads.html).
+1. On the on-premises PeopleSoft  machine, download the ZDM binaries from [here](https://www.oracle.com/database/technologies/rac/zdm-downloads.html).
 It will lead to edelivery to download the ZDM software, select Linux as the platform after you login.

     ![Download ADB RPM from the support link](./images/zdm_page.png)